USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

     Activate gravitational sedimentation for aerosols.
 Comment out or set to Y to turn on; set to N to turn off.
 -   `CTM_BIOGEMIS [default: Y]`<a id=CTM_BIOGEMIS></a>
     Calculate biogenic emissions.
 Comment out or set to Y to turn on; set to N to turn off.
 If this option is activated, several additional variables must be set (see the In-line biogenic emissions configuration settings)
--   `CTM_PT3DEMIS [default: Y]`<a id=CTM_PT3DEMIS></a>
-    Calculate plume rise for elevated point sources.
-Set to Y to turn on; comment out or set N to turn off.
-If this option is activated several additional variables must be set (see the Inline emissions configuration settings) following variables must be set.
--   `CTM_ZERO_PCSOA [default: N]`<a id=CTM_ZERO_PCSOA></a>
-     Turn off the emissions of the VOC precursor to pcSOA.
-The CMAQ dev team recommends leaving pcSOA mass in the model for production runs.

 ### Process analysis options